All GLP-1 medications from licensed 503A pharmacies Browse Products

 How much muscle loss is normal on GLP-1 medication?

 Preliminary data suggest that roughly 30 to 40 percent of total weight lost on GLP-1 medications can come from lean mass.
-However, adequate protein intake and regular resistance training can significantly reduce this.
+But adequate protein intake and regular resistance training can significantly reduce this.
 Some Available research indicates that these interventions can keep lean mass loss below 20 percent of total weight lost.

 How often should I measure body composition?